-Generalized Anxiety: Living with GAD
+Generalized Anxiety: 7 CBT Strategies for Living with GAD

 "I worry about everything."
 People suffering from generalized anxiety often say this with a mixture of weariness and shame.
 Worrying about everything and nothing, constantly anticipating the worst, never being able to fully relax: generalized anxiety disorder (GAD) turns daily life into an uninterrupted series of catastrophic scenarios.
 If you recognize yourself in this description, this article will help you understand what's happening in your mind and, most importantly, discover strategies from cognitive behavioral therapy (CBT) that have proven effective in taming this pervasive anxiety.